Get Started with Bitnami Applications in the AWS Marketplace

 The AWS account registration machine will churn away for a minute or so, and you will then be redirected to a welcome page, which includes a link to the AWS management console.
 You should also receive an account confirmation email, which tells you that your account is good to go.

-This is also a good time to generate an SSH key pair, which you will need to log in to your AWS servers.
-To do this:
+To generate an SSH key pair, which you will need to log in to your EC2 instances, follow the steps below:

 Log in to the AWS Console.

 From the Amazon Web Services menu, select the EC2 service.